Introduction: The New Era of Tech Search

 • HTTPS: A secure connection is essential for building trust with users and search engines.

-• Mobile Optimization: With the majority of searches now happening on mobile devices, a mobile-friendly website is non-negotiable.
+• Mobile Optimisation: With the majority of searches now happening on mobile devices, a fully responsive website is non-negotiable.

 4. Generative Engine Optimization (GEO): Ranking in AI Search

-GEO is the practice of optimizing your content to be cited and recommended by AI-powered search engines.
+GEO is the practice of optimising your content to be cited and recommended by AI-powered search engines.
 For tech startups, this means:

-• Be the Source of Truth: Create content that is so authoritative and well-researched that it becomes the primary source for AI search engines.
+• Be the Source of Truth: Create content so authoritative and well-researched that it becomes the primary source for AI search engines.

 • Structured and Concise Content: Use clear headings, bullet points, and concise definitions.
-This makes it easier for AI to parse and synthesize your information.
+This makes it easier for AI to parse and synthesise your information.

 5. Keyword Analysis for Tech Startups

 Understanding the landscape of search queries is paramount for tech startups aiming to capture organic traffic.
-The following table presents a curated selection of high-impact keywords relevant to the tech industry in 2026, offering insights into their estimated search volume, competitive difficulty, and underlying user intent.
-This analysis serves as a strategic foundation for content creation and optimization efforts, guiding tech startups toward topics that resonate with their target audience and align with both traditional and AI-powered search engine algorithms.
+The table below presents a curated selection of high-impact keywords relevant to the tech industry in 2026, with estimated search volume, competitive difficulty, and underlying user intent.

 6. Off-Page SEO: Building Authority and Trust